 Besides the usual things authors face, has there been an unusual event that changed your perspective about being an author?

-Until next time, may God bless you, may you bless God, and God bless us all, everyone!
+Until next time, may God bless you all, and may you bless God!